Conon (crater)

-Description
+On the lunar geologic timescale, this impact is dated to the Copernican period, so it is relatively young.
 The edge of Conon's rim is sharply defined and has not received significant erosion from later impacts.
 The inner wall is somewhat variable in width, and the interior floor forms an irregular oval shape.
 This irregularity may be due to the rough and uneven surface on which the crater was formed.
 The floor is rough, but lacks a central prominence of note.
+One instance of transient lunar phenomenon has been reported for this formation.
+It shows details that can appear to change position over time, which has suggested it contains clouds.